DEX3333/Completion-Exemplar-Card-v1/exemplar-card-v1.md

 It will also summarize the process that got you there, which relates back to proof.
 ![Forensic timeline](images/17-forensic-timeline.png)

-All immutable on the blockchain.
-Portable reputation.
+All immutable on the blockchain = portable reputation.

 ---